coltonf93/USQL-_ClassLibrary_Issue/README.md

 # Problem Overview
-I am building a custom USQL extractor for parsing WAV files.
+I am building a custom USQL extractor for parsing Encrytpted WAV files.
 This level of complexity requires specific third party libraries and I am having trouble referencing them.

 Below is a simplified example of the problem.
 There are two projects (USQL Project and a USQL Class Library).
 The class library has third party dependencies that are included when registering the assembly.
 It is also referenced in the core U-SQL project, and U-SQL file itself.